benmizel/mrtodo-api/README.md

 ### Auth

 - JWT auth
-    - Includes an accessToken that expires in 1 hour and a refresh token that expires in 30 days.
+    - Includes an access token that expires in 1 hour and a refresh token that expires in 30 days.
     - Includes a blacklisted_token database table to make sure previous tokens are not used by others.
-    - Store JWT in the header, remove when a user logs out.
+    - Store JWT in the header, remove it when a user logs out.

 ## Future Iterations

 - Update backend to deal with families or other groups so that users can view and share tasks among them.
-- The ability to update a user profile and a more unique landing page experience as a result on the front-end.
+- The ability to update a user profile and a more unique landing page experience as a result on the front end.
 - Ability to send email reminders for important tasks.
-- Possible integration with an AI/ML model to help finish tasks more efficiently (Recommendations, patterns, and help families organize a growing list of tasks based on previous history).
+- Possible integration with an AI/ML model to help finish tasks more efficiently (recommendations, patterns, and help families organize a growing list of tasks based on previous history).

 ## IMPORTANT

-- Please note, any example secrets listed throughout the project (.env.sample, accessTokens mentioned in responses above, etc.) are just examples and are not in use.
+- Please note, any example secrets listed throughout the project (.env.sample, access tokens mentioned in responses above, etc.) are just examples and are not in use.